Chris Rock breaks silence on Will Smith slap during sold-out Boston show - latest

 It undoubtedly overshadowed the night as a whole, and notably – just minutes later – Smith’s win of the Best Actor Oscar for King Richard.
 Through tears, Smith called himself “a vessel of love” and apologised to the Academy.
 The LAPD confirmed that Rock is not pressing charges.
 The Academy said it “does not condone violence of any form” and launched a “formal review” into what happened.
 Hours later, Smith apologised to Rock and said he was “embarrassed”.

+Smith was also reportedly asked to leave the Oscars after breaking the Academy’s code of conduct, but he refused.

-Following the on-stage incident, celebrities including Alec Baldwin and Adam Sandler have spoke out in support of Rock, whose forthcoming comedy tour has since experienced a huge surge of interest.
+Following the on-stage incident, celebrities including Alec Baldwin and Adam Sandler have spoken out in support of Rock, whose forthcoming comedy tour has since experienced a huge surge of interest.

 On Wednesday, during the sold-out Boston show of his Ego Death tour, Rock finally addressed the altercation between him and Smith.